-DMRX is a community of amateur radio operators who wish to experiment and explore with the DMR digital voice and data mode of operation.
-In addition, we provide services for the community such as DMRX Watch, formerly known as dmr.watch, the DMRX Core, formerly NATS, and multiple user and repeater database and reporting functions.
+DMRX was a community of amateur radio operators who wished to experiment and explore with the DMR digital voice and data mode of operation.
+In addition, we formerly provided services for the community such as DMRX Watch, formerly known as dmr.watch, the DMRX Core, formerly NATS, and multiple user and repeater database and reporting functions.

-DMRX Watch is a last heard list for the DMR community which displays the obvious information that you would expect and also includes signal strength, loss information, and is completely sortable and filterable.
-Additionally, we produce reports of the Top 10 users, repeaters, talkgroups, and networks, based on talk time.
-We are constantly adding new functionality to Watch based on suggestions and feedback from the community.
-If you have a suggestion on how to make it better, let us know!
+DMRX Watch was a last heard list for the DMR community which displays the obvious information that you would expect and also includes signal strength, loss information, and was completely sortable and filterable.
+Additionally, we used to produce reports of the Top 10 users, repeaters, talkgroups, and networks, based on talk time.
+We are no longer adding new functionality to Watch based on suggestions and feedback from the community.

 The DMRX Core was a pair of redundant cBridge devices dedicated to transporting talkgroups to and from other cBridges which provide connectivity to repeaters.
 The goal of the core was to ensure that a simple hardware or software failure does not cause a large disconnect between systems and to provide the most efficient path between endpoints which reducing the occurrence of call collisions in an effort to provide the best possible user experience.

 Opinions of the masses posted on Facebook and Groups.io that their view of DMRx is no longer an effective resource for distributing TalkGroups and called for re-engineering.